Table of Contents

 Burstall Pass is the first hike I’ve ever done where I had no clue about what we were getting into.
 I hadn’t brought a map (as I knew the trail to Chester Lake quite well) and didn’t even know how many kilometres we were about to hike.
-It turned out to be very straightforward but it was also a lesson to pack a map or two so you have options if you can’t do the hike you planned.

 This post includes some affiliate links.
-If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.
+If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you very much for your support.

-Burstall Pass hike details
+Burstall Pass trail details and difficulty

-Distance: 15 km (9.3 miles) round-trip
+Length of trail: 15 km (9.3 miles) round-trip

 Elevation gain: 480 m (1,575 feet) elevation gain